MarketSquare/robotframework-robocop/docs/rules_list.rst

 This is the complete list of all Robocop rules grouped by categories.
 If you want to learn more about the rules and their features, see :ref:`rules`.

-There are over a 100 rules available in Robocop and they are organized into the following groups:
+There are over a 100 rules available in Robocop and they are organized into the following categories:

 * 01: Base
 * 02: :ref:`Documentation`